stoneskin/ASPdotNetCoreMVCMultipleSPA/README.md

 }
 ```

-Pay attention on the *include* and *exclude* section. also the *outDir* need update to the correct relation path.
+Pay attention on the *include* and *exclude* section. also the *outFile* need update to the correct relation path.
+`outFile` will build all ts files in the folder into one js file, and only works with module `AMD` and `System`

 For documentation of tsconfig setting, please check <https://www.typescriptlang.org/tsconfig>